 Manufactured residential property may be verified by a Housing and Urban Development Data Plate on the outside of the home and/or a Compliance Certificate located inside the home

-Listing Status Information
+Listing Status Definitions

 Active (A) – Available to be shown and sold now, check Showing Instructions and Remarks fields for showing and selling stipulations.
 Buyer sale contingency listings may be kept in Active status with LO/SO remarks stating that a buyer sale contingency is in effect with a ____ hour contingency removal period.